hpc-maths/samurai/docs/source/tutorial/reaction_diffusion.rst

 Diffusion operator
 ++++++++++++++++++

-The diffusion operator of order 2 is implemented into the finite volume framework and is declared by
+The diffusion operator of order 2 is implemented in the :doc:`finite volume framework <../reference/finite_volume_schemes>` and is declared by

 .. code-block:: c++